m6r-ai/getting-started-with-metaphor/README.md

 This is a "getting started" guide and that's more of an advance topic, but you can find out more about this in a blog post: [Introducing Metaphor commands](https://m6r.ai/blog/000011-Introducing-Metaphor-commands).

+## Join us on Discord

+Join us on [Discord](https://discord.gg/GZhJ7ZtgwN) and look for the Metaphor channel to get help or share your ideas.